Best Ammonia Detector (for Leaks, Air Quality, Farms in 2023)

 Fixed, wall-mounted units provide continuous protection.
 These devices are perfect for an indoor poultry farm.
 If the levels of ammonia pass the preset threshold, the unit will alarm and automatically trigger the ventilation system.

-An ammonia gas detector is made up of electronics and an NH3 sensor.
+An ammonia detector is made up of electronics and an NH3 gas sensing element.
 The gas sensor converts the detected gas concentration to an electronic signal for analysis by the onboard microprocessor.
 After receiving a signal, the processor displays the reading.
 If the measurement exceeds the pre-set alarm value, the alarms will be triggered to warn the user.

 The gas reacts with a working electrode, triggering an electrochemical redox reaction.
 The generated current is proportional to the detected gas level.